 After taking in the views, you will visit a local beekeeper and learn about the honey-making traditions of Slovenia.
 You will also taste local honey, and potica, a traditional Slovenian walnut roll dessert.

 In the afternoon, you will head to Lake Bohinj where you will visit a local cheesemaker and try their cheese while learning more about cheese making and classic Slovenian cheeses.
 You will spend the night in Bohinj, which will give you the opportunity to take a walk on the shores of Lake Bohinj, a mesmerizing and expansive glacial lake.

 Traditional pletna boat

 Entrance fee to the church on Bled Island

-The third day of our tour will be dedicated to Slovenia’s wine.
-We will visit two different wine regions, Goriška Brda and the Vipava Valley.
+The third day of your tour will be dedicated to Slovenia’s wine.
+You will visit two different wine regions, Goriška Brda and the Vipava Valley.
 Goriška Brda is an idyllic wine-making region, with rolling hills covered in vineyards that bask in the sun as far as the eye can see.
 The vines grow on the slopes, where they can catch the most sunlight to grow the most delicious sweet grapes, while the tops of the hills are reserved for little villages full of authentic architecture and family winemakers.
-The fairest of them all is the medieval village of Šmartno, a small, stone-paved settlement encircled in walls.
-Here we will have a wine tasting which will introduce us to all the best and most typical wines of the region, and to the wine-making tradition in Goriška Brda, as the winemaker will also show us their wine cellar.
+The fairest of them all is the medieval village of Šmartno, a small, stone-paved settlement encircled by walls.
+Here, you will have a wine tasting which will introduce you to all the best and most typical wines of the region, and to the wine-making tradition in Goriška Brda, as the winemaker will also show you their wine cellar.

-The second part of our day will be dedicated to the Vipava Valley.
-All wine lovers will know that drinking on an empty stomach is never a good idea, so we will enjoy a home-cooked meal along with our wine tasting at a local Vipava Valley winemaker.
+The second part of the day will be dedicated to the Vipava Valley.
+All wine lovers will know that drinking on an empty stomach is never a good idea, so you will enjoy a home-cooked meal along with a wine tasting at a local Vipava Valley winemaker.